zwiebert/tronferno-fhem/README.md

  * It requires SIGNALduino as underlying IODev and RF transceiver hardware.
  * Please refer to the [module help text](doc/sduino_fernotron.pod).

-### Installation and Update
+#### Installation and Update

- The module and commandref are installed by FHEM's update command:
+ The module and commandref are installed and updated by FHEM's update command:

 ```